Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 And then the Crusader castles in Syria also ended up being used by the insurgents and by the government.

-So the kind of stonemasonry that is involved in those is ridiculous.
+So the kind of stone masonry that is involved in those is ridiculous.

-Um it takes more than an old cannonball to get one to sort of go through one, and they are still they were still militarily useful in modern warfare.
+It takes more than an old cannonball to get one to sort of go through one.

 Right.

-At least against insurgents and and fighting insurgencies.
+At least against insurgents and fighting insurgencies.

-So um like it's not over for castles.
+So, like, it's not over for castles.

-These things are still valuable.
+These things are so valuable.

-And so if you would uh like to volunteer or just you merely interested in what it has to offer, there's uh, as you can see here, list of opportunities, rebuilding, uh, with the supervision of industry experts, volunteers participate in the restoration process by taking part in construction work,
+And so, if you would like to volunteer or just you merely interested in what it has to offer, there's, as you can see here, a list of opportunities, rebuilding.

-supercharging our efforts to re-establish these magnificent and historical buildings, and they can develop their own craftsmanship on these unique projects is also a matter of research, finance, media, which I guess I'm kind of doing today.
+It's also a matter of research, finance, media, which I guess I'm kind of doing today.

-Uh you also have events and engagement.
+You also have events and engagement.

-We might disagree on what it might mean, we might disagree, you know, we might some might call it racist.
+We might disagree, you know, some might call it racist.

 I don't know if anyone's calling a castle racist.